Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 [^1]: With the exception being patients with extreme diets (e.g. severe anorexia)
 [^2]: The normal A-a gradient also increases with higher $F_\text{I}\ce{O2}$ and may be >100 mmHg in an elderly patient on 100% $\ce{O2}$
 [^3]: This is the approach for the ‘Boston’ approach or standard approach
+[^4]: Although apparently the evidence for this was from Figge in 1998 and is flawed (see: [Mythbusting: Correcting the anion gap for albumin is not helpful](https://emcrit.org/pulmcrit/mythbusting-correcting-the-anion-gap-for-albumin-is-not-helpful/))